28/04/2017 – 08:00 AM to 3:15 PM

 - 2- Proud to be the leader of today

 - 3- Proud to work for people with reduced mobility

 - 4- Proud to act for the environment

 - 5- Proud of my freedom of expression

-During these workshops, young people will be working together to define how their bilingualism can be an asset when it comes to getting involved in these current issues.
-The francophone community will be gathered to inform the students of opportunities in French (volunteering, sports and cultural activities, scholarships, post secondary studies, etc.).
+During these workshops, young people worked together to define how their bilingualism can be an asset when it comes to getting involved in these current issues.
+The francophone community gathered to inform the students of opportunities in French (volunteering, sports and cultural activities, scholarships, post secondary studies, etc.).

-This year, the keynote speaker will be Mathieu Gingras.
+This year, the keynote speaker was Mathieu Gingras.